 You can apply by downloading and completing VA Form 21-2680.
 You can mail the completed form to the pension management center (PMC) for your state or by taking your completed form to your nearest VA regional office.

-For more information about funding options for senior living, download our Funding Guide <ADD LINK>, or contact us today.
+For more information about funding options for senior living, download our Funding Guide, or contact us today.

 About Notre Dame Health Care